ShorouqHossamMohammed/Graduation-Project/README.md

-###	Developed a multi-classification model using EfficientNet B0.
+###	Developed a multi-classification model for 7 eye diseases using EfficientNet B0.